 Daily Winners and Losers

-The arguably most salient feature of the cross-section of stocks is being a daily winner or loser: these stocks are ranked in newspapers and other media, leading to attention spikes.
-We find that retail investor buying pressure surges for ranked stocks.
-Subsequently, these stocks underperform unranked stocks by 1.72% (1.60%) during the next month on an equally-weighted (value-weighted) basis.
-To show causality, we introduce a new return-convention based identification strategy.
-For unranked stocks, the idiosyncratic volatility puzzle and related anomalies (maximum daily returns, expected idiosyncratic skewness) disappear.
-Hence, ranking effects provide a simple unifying explanation for several asset pricing anomalies.
+One of the most salient events for a stock is being a daily winner or loser: these stocks are ranked prominently in the media, leading to investor attention spikes.
+We demonstrate that ranked stocks underperform unranked stocks by over 1.50% during the month after the ranking.
+To establish causality, we introduce an identification strategy that exploits unconventional return-measurement periods.
+The ranking effect explains the idiosyncratic volatility puzzle and related return patterns based on maximum daily returns or expected idiosyncratic skewness.
+Our results are consistent with attention-induced overpricing and provide a simple unifying explanation for important asset pricing anomalies.

 JEL Classification: G11, G12, G14